Greenbush Housing Renovation Program Small Cap TIF Loan Program

 - Will have no more than three dwelling units after renovation.

-- Has a Land Use Restriction and subordinated mortgage to ensure owner-occupancy for 10 years.
+- Have a Land Use Restriction Agreement (LURA), Note, small cap TIF loan agreement and subordinated mortgage to ensure owner-occupancy for 10 years.

 Amount of Loan: